Step 2: Your retirement ‘pay cheque’

 2. Income from The Age Pension

 Once you reach Age Pension age you might be eligible for Age Pension payments, and a series of other benefits.
-Eligibility for the Age Pension depends on your circumstances and the outcome of Centrelink’s assets and income.
+Eligibility for the Age Pension depends on your circumstances and the outcome of Centrelink’s assets and income test.
 You can find out more about Age Pension rates here.

 In Australia, we’re lucky to have the Age Pension to fall back on if our retirement savings run out.
 It can be common to assume that the Age Pension alone will be enough to live on.
 The reality is that even the full Age Pension entitlement isn’t enough to cover the cost of living for many retirees.